-A. APPLICATION FORM: completed and printed directly from SOAR (Appendix B)
+1. APPLICATION FORM (Appendix B)

-Provides general information, location, etc. plus certifications and assurances.
 Fill in the Application form completely.
 Be sure the certifications and assurances are signed by the person authorized in the Resolution or Letter of Certification.
 The applicant is the organization that takes formal responsibility and assumes liability for the capital asset project.
 Only one organization can serve as the responsible entity for the overall project, which includes the financial, administrative and managerial needs.
 All correspondence regarding the application process will be sent to the contact person listed on the application.